 Wouldn’t it Be Better To Put More Money Into the Existing School System Instead?

 The “money issue” is politically charged and requires careful consideration and clarification.
 Many fiscal issues, from labor contracts to program mandates, are more a function of larger systemic barriers than of money, so increasing or tinkering with funding will likely do nothing to resolve perpetually mediocre education systems.
 In the last few decades, spending on K-12 public education has grown substantially without improving academic achievement.
 Expenditures have increased from $162 billion in 1982 to nearly $543 billion in the 2009-10 school year.
 The United States spent a higher percentage of its GDP on education than Italy, France Hong Kong, Canada, the Netherlands, or the UK in 2007 (the last year that official data is available).

 Meanwhile, national indicators of academic progress have been disappointing.
 National Assessment of Education Progress (NAEP) scores have shown little overall improvement for students aged 17 since 1971.
-According to the 2009 PISA report, students in the U.S. scored only in the “average” category in reading, below countries like Finland, Canada, Japan, Poland and Iceland.
+According to the 2012 PISA report, students in the U.S. scored only in the “average” category in reading, below countries like Finland, Canada, Japan, and Poland.
 In science categories, the U.S. is trailing Slovenia.
-Thirty-one jurisdictions outperformed the U.S in mathematics.
+Twenty-seven countries outperformed the U.S. in science literacy.
+Thirty-five jurisdictions outperformed the U.S. in mathematics.
+Twenty-three jurisdictions outperformed the U.S. in reading.
+Eighteen countries outperformed the U.S. in all three subjects.
 While money is important, America’s educational performance over the last few decades shows that “more money” is not the solution to our nation’s educational problems.